strongbox/strongbox-examples/hello-strongbox-nuget/README.md

      mcs -t:library -out:./bin/HelloWorld.dll ./src/HelloWorld.cs

-This will build the code and produce `dll` library.
+This will build the code and make `dll` library.

 # How to make NuGet package